 ‘Further forensic investigation found that for some of the notified customers, the cybercriminal may have accessed some unencrypted fields intended for bank account information, social security numbers, usernames and/or passwords.
 In most cases, fields intended for sensitive information were encrypted and not accessible.
 These new findings do not apply to all customers who were involved in the incident.
 Customers who this applies to who we believe are using these fields for such information were contacted the week of September 27, 2020 and were provided with additional support.’

 We would advise our alumni and supporters to remain vigilant and please contact us via email@example.com if you have any questions or concerns.

-We contacted our alumni in July 2020 to inform them about a data security breach involving Blackbaud, one of the University’s suppliers, during which data they hold on behalf of a number of universities and other organisations, including the University of Liverpool, was targeted.
+We contacted alumni in July 2020 to inform you about a data security breach involving Blackbaud, one of the University’s suppliers, during which data they hold on behalf of a number of universities and other organisations, including the University of Liverpool, was targeted.

 Following a comprehensive investigation by the University, as part of which we have sought advice from a number of independent cyber security experts, we are updating our alumni community with further information about the increased security measures we are putting in place as a result.

 We hope that this information will provide you with further assurances that we take our responsibility regarding the data security of our entire University community very seriously.

 Following our investigation we are reviewing our use of links and attachments in emails in order to reduce the risk of future malware or ransomware attempts.
 We would ask you to remain vigilant about clicking on any links in emails and do not click on a link if you are unsure or cannot verify the source.